Education in Argentina: College education

 Argentina maintains a network of 39 National universities, financed by the Ministry of Education since 1946.
 Private and parochial universities are also abundant, numbering 46 among the active institutions and they enroll about a sixth of the collegiate student body (see University reform in Argentina and List of universities in Argentina).
 Summing up, over 1.5 million students attend institutions of higher learning in Argentina, annually (roughly half the population of college age).

 Argentina does not have a standard and common system of examination after high school, thus admission to universities is strictly defined by each university.
 Moreover, a steady degradation in primary and secondary education created a huge difference between the required level to enter a university and the level achieved by the high school students.
 Some universities like University of Buenos Aires cope with this issue by creating a 1-year shared program called CBC that students need to complete in order to join the university.
+In April 2024, tens of thousands of people took to the streets in Argentina's capital Buenos Aires to demand increased funding for public universities.

+Between 2010 and 2020, the Argentine university system recorded more than 1.32 million graduates; 68% came from public universities (880,494) versus 443,300 from private institutions, according to Ministry of Education data obtained via access-to-information request and published by Chequeado.
+The University of Buenos Aires had the highest number of graduates (182,131), followed by the National University of Rosario (104,920), the National University of Córdoba (80,891), and the National University of La Plata (69,729).
+In the private sector, Universidad Siglo 21 recorded 49,678 degrees over the decade—more than UADE and the UAI.